dabeaz-course/practical-python/Notes/03_Program_organization/04_Modules.md

 ['','/project/foo/pyfiles', ...]
 ```

+As a general rule, it should not be necessary to manually adjust
+the module search path.
+However, it sometimes arises if you're
+trying to import Python code that's in an unusual location or
+not readily accessible from the current working directory.

 ## Exercises

 For this exercise involving modules, it is critically important to
 make sure you are running Python in a proper environment.
-Modules
+Modules are
-are usually when programmers encounter problems with the current working
+usually when programmers encounter problems with the current working
 directory or with Python's path settings.
+For this course, it is
+assumed that you're writing all of your code in the `Work/` directory.
+For best results, you should make sure you're also in that directory
+when you launch the interpreter.
+If not, you need to make sure
+`practical-python/Work` is added to `sys.path`.

 ### Exercise 3.11: Module imports

-In section 3, we created a general purpose function `parse_csv()` for parsing the contents of CSV datafiles.
+In section 3, we created a general purpose function `parse_csv()` for
+parsing the contents of CSV datafiles.

 Now, we’re going to see how to use that function in other programs.
 First, start in a new shell window.
 Navigate to the folder where you